BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Commercial Clouds

 Computing architecture is moving (albeit at a slow pace) to the Model-to-Data paradigm.
-This means that scientists should be encouraged to bring their compute to where the data is stored, instead of the the other way around.
-The following outlines the general differences between the three major commercial cloud providers: Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure.
+This means that scientists should be encouraged to bring their compute to where the data is stored, instead of the other way around.
+The following outlines the general differences between the three major commercial cloud providers: Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.

 Essentially all cloud providers provide extremely similar computing and storage options; you can “rent” or provision computing infrastructure with very similar specifications across all three cloud vendors.
 Even the costs are highly comparable.
-What governs how to choose the right cloud computing vendor is highly opportunistic: (1)funding options, (2)solidarity with collaborating/similar scientific groups, (3)location of datasets that a particular research group works with and (4)familiarity with cloud vendor services.
+What governs how to choose the right cloud computing vendor is highly opportunistic: (1) funding options, (2) solidarity with collaborating/similar scientific groups, (3) location of datasets that a particular research group works with, and (4) familiarity with cloud vendor services.

 1. Funding options: Does your grant stipulate where you should build your computing pipeline?
 For example, the NIH often partners with specific cloud vendors to provide cloud credits that allow researchers to compute for free.
 Some cloud vendors also provide research credits.

 2. Solidarity with collaborating/similar scientific groups: Are other research groups in your field drawn to a specific cloud vendor?
-It might make sense to utilize the same cloud service to minimize transfer (egress) costs especially if you are sharing large datasets.
+It might make sense to utilize the same cloud service to minimize transfer (egress) costs, especially if you are sharing large datasets.
 You may also be able to make use of existing pipelines without reinventing the wheel if you choose the same cloud provider that your collaborators are using.

-3. Location of datasets that a particular research group works with: Again, thinking of bringing your models to the where the data is stored helps minimize costs and saves you time in having to download and store data separately.
+3. Location of datasets that a particular research group works with: Again, thinking of bringing your models to where the data is stored helps minimize costs and saves you time in having to download and store data separately.

 Amazon EC2

 The Amazon Web Service (AWS) that you’ve been using is the Elastic Compute (EC2) cloud.
 There are actually lots of other cloud and storage solutions under the AWS umbrella, but when most data scientists say AWS, they mean EC2.
-With EC2, you can rent access to a cloud computing resource as small as your laptop, or as large as a 64 processor machine with 488GB of memory, and with a number of different operating systems.
-These instances can be optimized for jobs that are memory intensive, or require a lot of bandwidth, or almost any other specific need.
+With EC2, you can rent access to a cloud computing resource as small as your laptop or as large as a 64-processor machine with 488GB of memory, and with a number of different operating systems.
+These instances can be optimized for jobs that are memory intensive, require a lot of bandwidth, or almost any other specific need.
 There are so many options that we can’t cover them all here, but these are a few popular ones:

 On-Demand

-All this variety and optimization makes EC2 much more expensive than an average HPCC, however, depending on your needs it can be quite affordable.
+All this variety and optimization makes EC2 much more expensive than an average HPCC; however, depending on your needs, it can be quite affordable.
 If you want to start an EC2 instance whenever you want and have instant access, you can rent a quite large on-demand instance with 8 processors and 32 GB of memory for ~40 cents an hour, and tiny instances are only about half a cent per hour.

-If your program can tolerate pauses, and you don’t need the analysis done as fast as possible, you can request a spot instance.
+If your program can tolerate pauses and you don’t need the analysis done as fast as possible, you can request a spot instance.
 Essentially, whenever Amazon has computing capacity that no one is paying them for, they lower the prices for renting some systems.
-If you request a spot-instance, that means you specify the size and parameters of your machine rental, and set a limit on how much you’re willing to spend per hour.
+If you request a spot-instance, that means you specify the size and parameters of your machine rental and set a limit on how much you’re willing to spend per hour.
 Then, whenever the rental rate dips below your maximum, your instance turns on and runs until the price goes back up.
 If it’s not an important shopping season, and you aren’t in a hurry, you can often run spot-instances for less than half their normal cost.

 Free Tier